orsonteodoro/gcf2/README.md

 in a broken `pulseaudio -k`, so using `killall -9 pulseaudio` with the same user should be used instead.

+#### Perl modules

+The some perl-modules will copy the CC corresponding to the compiler that was used when building dev-lang/perl.
+In some packages won't allow you to override this.
+Use the use-gcc.conf, use-clang.conf, disable-lto-compiler-switch.conf to control how to build the perl module packages.

 ## Helper script(s)

 ### Sorted list of completion times